Randy Kraft: Echo Park murders

 By early 1982, the relationship between Kraft and Seelig had become marred by frequent fights and episodes of temporary separation.
-In an effort to resolve their personal differences, the couple began attending weekly counseling sessions in Huntington Beach.
-These sessions began on June 22, 1982.
+To resolve their personal differences, the couple began attending weekly counseling sessions in Huntington Beach commencing on June 22, 1982.

 Following complaints from residents of Echo Park regarding a foul odor emanating from the direction of the Hollywood Freeway on July 29, 1982, a Cal Trans employee found the decaying body of a 14-year-old Pittsburg, California youth named Raymond Davis discarded alongside the Rampart Boulevard offramp.
 Rudimentary efforts had been made to conceal Davis's body beneath leaves and soil.
 He had last been seen alive in Echo Park on June 17, searching for his missing dog.
-The youth's wrists had been knotted behind his back in much the same manner as had victim Michael O'Fallon two years previously, and he had been strangled to death with his shoelace.
+The youth's wrists had been knotted behind his back in much the same manner as victim Michael O'Fallon two years previously, and he had been strangled to death with his shoelace.
 The entry on Kraft's scorecard reading "Dog" is believed to refer to Davis.
 Just forty feet from Davis's body, the same Cal Trans crew also found the body of 16-year-old Robert Avila Jr. Avila had been missing since July 21, and his body was also markedly decomposed.
 He had been strangled to death with a length of stereo speaker wire.
 As Avila was a heavy deodorant user, the entry upon Kraft's scorecard reading "Deodorant" is believed to refer to Avila.

 Kraft is not known to have killed again until November 1, 1982, when he abducted and murdered a 24-year-old Modesto man named Arne Mikeal Laine.
-Laine was last seen hitchhiking towards Orange County in search of work.
+Laine was last seen hitchhiking toward Orange County in search of work.
 His body was not found until January 1984, discarded on a hillside close to the town of Ramona.
 Four weeks after Laine's murder, the semi-nude body of 26-year-old Brian Whitcher was dumped from a moving vehicle alongside the Interstate 5 freeway, close to the city of Wilsonville, Oregon.
 Whitcher had ingested high levels of both alcohol and Valium, but he died of asphyxiation.

-On December 3, 1982, a 29-year-old carpenter named Anthony Jose Silveira disappeared while hitchhiking towards Medford.
+On December 3, 1982, a 29-year-old carpenter named Anthony Jose Silveira disappeared while hitchhiking toward Medford, Oregon.
 His body was found two weeks later, strangled, sodomized, and violated with foreign objects before his murder.
 At the time of the murders of both Whitcher and Silveira, Kraft was again known to have been in Oregon on a business trip, which concluded the day of Silveira's death.
 On December 4, Kraft drove from Portland to Seattle to visit friends.
-During this brief visit, he was observed wearing a military jacket inscribed with the name "Silveira".
-On December 5, Kraft flew from Seattle to Grand Rapids, Michigan—again on business.
+While there, he was observed wearing a military jacket inscribed with the name "Silveira".
+On December 5, Kraft flew from Seattle to Grand Rapids, Michigan, again on business.